fortunee/documentManagementSystem/README.md

 It uses JWT for authentication.
 It generates a token and returns it to the client.
 It verifies the token on every request.
-It ensures a user is authenticated to access some routes.
+It ensures a user is authenticated to access protected routes.

 #### Users
 It allows users to be created.